Scott24031/Scott24031.github.io/_pages/about.md

 For more info
 ------
-More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+More info about me can be found in my [BILIBILI ACCOUNT](https://space.bilibili.com/118961960?spm_id_from=333.1365.0.0).
+Some notes will also post on my [WORDPRESS](https://scottmath.top/) (which this theme was forked from) might also be helpful.